Warning: Be cautious of other internet posts that may contain outdated information. Italian Fix posts have been updated for the 2025 season.

 Stroll about the centro storico.
 Three things to love here: it’s circular, perched atop a hill, and involves strolling through cream-colored little laneways.
 You’ll see the tops of trulli houses, pointed gable roofs, or cummerse, and tightly packed baroque archways.

-If you’re keen to cozy up with some trulli — and it’s your first time in the region — join us on our Southern Italy tour for women.
+If you’re keen to cozy up with some trulli — and it’s your first time in the region — join us on our Southern Italy tour.
 Alberobello is on our itinerary!

 Getting There